top of page

 What is Shinrin-yoku?

-Shinrin-yoku, also called forest therapy or forest bathing, originated in Japan in the early 1980's as a way for people to enjoy leisurely time in nature that also offers many scientifically-demonstrated health benefits.
+Shinrin-yoku originated in Japan in the early 1980's as a way for people to enjoy leisurely time in nature that also offers many scientifically-demonstrated health benefits.
 Guided forest therapy walks facilitate sensory awareness, invite you to slow down, and open the door for nature to heal.

-My Guided Forest Therapy Walks
+My Guided Forest Bathing Walks

 Walks are approximately 2.5 hours and are not strenuous.
 I will offer several invitations for you to experience nature through your senses.
 The walk ends with a relaxing tea ceremony.